Highlights: Watch Jamal Crawford Become Oldest Player Ever to Score 50 Points

 The Kyrie and LeBron Bromance Is Back!

-Phoenix Suns guard Jamal Crawford did his best to steal the spotlight from Dirk Nowitzki in what could have been the latter's final game at American Airlines Center.
+Phoenix Suns guard Jamal Crawford did his best to steal the spotlight from Dirk Nowitzki in the latter's final game at American Airlines Center.

 The 39-year-old Crawford poured in 51 points on 18-of-30 shooting from the field and 7-of-13 shooting from three-point range during Tuesday's 120-109 loss to the Dallas Mavericks.

-ESPN Stats & Info noted he surpassed His Airness as the oldest player in league history to score 50 in a single game:
+ESPN Stats & Info noted he surpassed Michael Jordan as the oldest player in league history to score 50 in a single game:

 ESPN Stats & Info @ESPNStatsInfo